MARKETProtocol/docs/source/includes/_faq-general.md

 MARKET Protocol Token
 ## What is the token ticker symbol?
 MKT
-## How can I receive updates for MARKET protocol?
+## How can I receive updates from MARKET Protocol?
 Check out our [telegram room](htttps://marketprotocol.io/telegram) and join our [newsletter!](https://marketprotocol.io/#subscribe)
 ## What's the total supply of the token?
 600 million MKT tokens (600,000,000)